{

 "\n",

-"# convert outputs (bounding boxes and class logits) to COCO API\n",
+"# Convert outputs (bounding boxes and class logits) to COCO API\n",

-"# let's only keep detections with score > 0.9\n",
+"# Only keep detections with score > 0.9\n",

 "target_sizes = torch.tensor([image.size[::-1]])\n",